Mikeblanchard/Covid_Project/README.md

   1. Exploring the realtionship between a country's Food Supply and their Obesity Rate.
   2. Exploring the relationship between Obesity rates and deaths related to Covid-19.
   3. Exploring the relationship between Populations, HDI Rating and GDP Per capita and the number of Covid-19 related deaths per country.

-During this exploration phase, we will also be leveraging Tableau to visualize the stories that the data is telling along the way.
+**Description of The Anlaysis Phase of the Project:**

+Upon completion of the data exploration, we will analyze our data against the Key Performance Indicators that we have identified as areas of interest in our analysis.
+During our analysis, we will also be leveraging Tableau to visualize the relationships that exist within our dataset and to showcase our KPIs of interest.

 ## Machine Learning Model
 ### Completed by: Holly Ouellette